The exotic fruits of Colombia are what keep drawing me back.

 7. Gulupa Fruit

-This is a passion fruit how most people I know, know it.
-They ared used cocktails and other specialties.
+This is a passion fruit how most people know it.
+It’s used for cocktails and other specialities, bringing tropical flavor to your favorite dishes.

-These are very cheap in Colombia and you can find them readily in the supermarkets.
+These are very cheap in Colombia and you can find them readily in the supermarkets making them perfect for everyday consumption.

 8. Chontaduro Fruit